Suggested Food Packages

 To help meet this goal, food pantries are required to use a uniform guide based on the 2010 Dietary Guidelines for Americans and MyPlate recommendations.
 These recommendations translate into one-half (50%) of the amount of food in a pantry package should consist of vegetables and fruit, one-quarter to one-third (25% to 33%) should be grains, half (50%) of which should be whole grains; the remaining amount of food should consist of food from the protein group (meat, dairy, and legumes).

-To help programs distribute food in a fair and equitable manner while following the nutrition guidelines, Food Bank of CNY has created a 3-day and 5-day Minimum Package Guide that aligns with the 2010 Dietary Guidelines for Americans and MyPlate
+To help programs distribute food in a fair and equitable manner while following the nutrition guidelines, Food Bank of Central New York has created a 3-day and 5-day Minimum Package Guide that aligns with the 2010 Dietary Guidelines for Americans and MyPlate

 Food Bank encourages programs to empower their clients by offering client choice pantry options.